-Purpose: To outline the procedure for initiating and developing new degree programs, for changing delivery format for degree programs, and for terminating existing degree programs.
-The process listed in this policy should be followed prior to conforming to HSC OP 60.11.
+Purpose: To outline the procedure for initiating and developing new concentrations and degree programs, for changing delivery format for degree programs, and for terminating existing degree programs.
+The process listed in this policy and steps 1 - 4 of the GSBS New/Restructured Program Checklist should be followed prior to conforming to HSC OP 60.11 (part e, below).

-1. Proposing New Programs
+1. Proposing a New Concentration within an Existing Program

 - a.
-Although a proposal for a new graduate degree program typically originates at the departmental level, development of the proposal should be preceded by conferences with the GSBS Dean and TTUHSC President, who will encourage or discourage continued development of the proposal on the basis of university priorities. - b.
-Once a department receives encouragement or approval to develop a new degree program, it will prepare the Texas Higher Education Coordinating Board (THECB) new program proposal in accordance with the guidelines of the THECB, which is available from the THECB Web site.
-If the proposal includes delivery of all or part of the program through distance learning, the Southern Association of Colleges and Schools (SACS) Substantive Change Procedures, available on the SACS Web site, will be consulted and followed.
-Highest priorities for consideration of new programs shall be given to: - 1.
+Although a proposal for a new graduate concentration typically originates at the departmental level, development of the proposal should be preceded by conferences with the GSBS Dean and representatives from each participating department.
+The Dean will encourage or discourage continued development of the proposal on the basis of university and GSBS priorities. - b.
+Once development of a new concentration receives the support of the Dean, a modified new program proposal document will be prepared in accordance with the guidelines of the Texas Higher Education Coordinating Board (THECB).
+Highest priorities for consideration of new concentrations shall be given to: - 1.
 Adequacy of faculty and facilities to undertake the program; - 2.
 Cost and relative impact on existing programs; - 3.
 Need for the program and benefits that will accrue to Texas from approval and implementation of the proposed program; - 4.
 Numbers and kinds of students who likely will enter the program; - 5.
 Market relevance for the academic degree, availability of existing or similar program in the state and region; - 6.
 Long-term market and educational sustainability; - 7.
 Degree of fit with TTUHSC mission; and - 8.
-Allocation of resources within the state and university in consideration of priorities. - d.
-The proposal first should have the review and approval of the department and then be forwarded to the GSBS Office.
-The GSBS Office will send the proposal to the Graduate Council for review and approval at the next monthly graduate council meeting. - e.
-A proposal for a new graduate degree program is reviewed by members of the Graduate Council.
+Allocation of resources within the state and university in consideration of priorities. - c.
+The proposal first should have the review and approval of the department(s) and then be forwarded to the GSBS Office.
+The GSBS Office will send the proposal to the Graduate Council for review and approval at the next monthly Graduate Council meeting. - d.
+A proposal for a new graduate concentration is reviewed by members of the Graduate Council.
 The graduate council may recommend approval, or it may send the proposal back for revisions and/or clarification before making a recommendation to the GSBS Dean.
-Proposals approved at the Graduate Council level are forwarded to the GSBS Dean for review and approval. - f.
-If approved by the GSBS Dean, the proposal will be forwarded through the President to the Board of Regents for final review at the university level.
-At any one of the review stages, a proposal may be rejected or sent back to the originating department for revision and/or additional information. - g.
-If the proposal is approved through all university levels, it will be transmitted by the Office of the President to the THECB for final review.
-The staff of the THECB requests a minimum of three months for review prior to Board action although, frequently, a longer timeline is needed.
+Proposals approved at the Graduate Council level are forwarded to the GSBS Dean for review and approval. - e.
+If approved by the GSBS Dean, the proposal and attachment A will be routed through all university levels via attachment B (as per OP 60.11), through the Executive Vice President for Academic Affairs to the VP and Chief Financial Officer.
+At any one of the review stages, a proposal may be rejected or sent back to the originating department for revision and/or additional information. - f.
+The Executive Vice President for Academic Affairs will notify the THECB of the change to the existing program inventory as per THECB guidelines and procedures.
+Programs may not begin accepting students into the new concentration until the GSBS receives acknowledgement from the THECB of the administrative change.